Wed at 11, her plight may end child marriage

 Sherry Johnson was raped, pregnant and married by 11.
-Now's she fighting to end child marriage in America
+Now she's fighting to end child marriage in America

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.